NeurodataWithoutBorders/nwb_hackathons/Docuthon_2022/README.md

 ## Registration

 Please complete the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSdO77FgZeHxvRGQNiEc-nSj5FTvZBpEBcssdAga9DedQGjvHA/viewform?vc=0&c=0&w=1&flr=0) to attend the event.

+In addition, please also consider participating in the [NWB Documentation Survey](https://forms.gle/TadZBRKJpwEWeErv8) to help us prepare for the event and help us improve our documentation.

 ## Logistics